isabella232/web-map-inventory/README.md

 $ mkdir -p ~/.config/web-map-inventory
 ```

-#### Optional wrapper script
+### Optional wrapper script

 If using podman, a wrapper script, `support/container-wrapper/podman-wrapper.sh`, is available to make running the
 container easier.

-To use, copy this script enable it to be executed:
+To use, copy this script and enable it to be executed:

 ```shell
 $ mkdir ~/bin